-BONDING / FILLINGS
+BONDING / FILLINGS IN HOUSTON, TX

 One of the most common aspects of restorative dental implants are fillings and bondings.
 Fillings are used to fill in cavities that have formed within a tooth, while bondings are used to repair chipped, decayed, or misshapen teeth.
 Bondings, while they can restore functionality, are often used in cosmetic dentistry as well.